-- 47 Except for the MAC and Application Data, all fields are in little endian. - The purpose of the random data field is to further obfuscate the application data by hiding its real length.
+- 45 Except for the MAC and Application Data, all fields are in little endian. - 46 The purpose of the random data field is to further obfuscate the application data by hiding its real length.
 This prevents information from being derived from the real length of application data.
-In certain scenarios that do not require this obfuscation, the Random Data field can have a length of zero. - The Length field shall be the sum of the length of the following fields: - Application Data Length (if present) - · Random Data (if present) - · Application Data - MAC - The Field presence requirement table describes the presence requirement for each field in Secured Messages.

-Initially, both the Requester and Responder advertise their capabilities through GET\CAPABILITIES and authentication (MAC\CAP).
+In certain scenarios that do not require this obfuscation, the Random Data field can have a length of zero. - 47 The Length field shall be the sum of the length of the following fields: - Application Data Length (if present) - Random Data (if present) - Application Data - MAC - 48 The Field presence requirement table describes the presence requirement for each field in Secured Messages.
+Initially, both the Requester and Responder advertise their capabilities through GET\CAPABILITIES and CAPABILITIES messages.
+The two capabilities of interest are encryption (ENCRYPT\CAP) and message authentication (MAC\CAP).
 For a session to provide message authentication, both the Requester and Responder need to support message authentication.
-Lastly, for a session to provide both encryption and message authentication, both the Responder and Requester have to support both.
+Lastly, for a session to provide both encryption and message authentication, both the Responder and Requester have to support both. - 49 The most common denominator of capabilities between an SPDM Requester and its Responder shall determine the capabilities for all sessions between them.
+SPDM does not allow a Requester and Responder to support different capabilities for each individual session.
+In other words, if both the Requester and Responder support both message authentication and encryption, all their sessions shall support message authentication and encryption; not one or the other, but both.
+Likewise, if there are no common capabilities between the two, Secured Messages shall not be supported.